znc/znc/README.md

 Currently there are 2 build systems in place: CMake and `./configure`.
 `./configure` will eventually be removed.
-There is also `configure.py` which should make migration to CMake easier: it accepts the same parameters as `./configure`, but calls CMake with CMake-style parameters.
+There is also `configure.sh` which should make migration to CMake easier: it accepts the same parameters as `./configure`, but calls CMake with CMake-style parameters.